Reddit relationships – 3 tips to boost intimacy

 Shame often disconnects us from our bodily sensations and limits our self-expression.

-It’s one of the key reasons behind sexual dysfunction and inability to express our needs clearly.
+It’s one of the critical reasons behind sexual dysfunction and the inability to express our needs clearly.

 Looking down and avoiding eye contact is one of the clear signs of shame.

 It means we don’t have to witness the rejection from others that we expect.

 The best way to overcome shame is to expose it to a supportive, loving, and accepting person who will stay connected to you and perhaps show you that your needs are normal, healthy, and accepted.